DekinderDries/track-shared-js/50-web-development/30-angular/codelab01/README.md

 Angular has a nice way of doing multiple steps by issuing one single command: ``ng new``!
 Create a new app by typing ``ng new <appName>`` in the terminal.
 You can choose any name, just remember we're making a dating service for pets :heart_eyes:.
 Be creative.

 - You'll notice some questions being asked while generating your app.
-We want the default options installed.
+We want the default options installed, but with routing.
   This means selecting:
     - ``stricter type checking``
     - ``routing``